 Despite holding the knowledge desperately needed by many UK companies, ex-military personnel are often overlooked due to being stigmatised as mentally unwell.
 Reports suggest that 46% of recruiters would be reluctant to hire a service leaver ‘in case they had mental health issues’.

-Not only does this highlight a diminishing stigmatisation of those who have served in the military, but a dangerous and problematic perception of mental health.
+Not only does this highlight diminishing stigmatisation of those who have served in the military, but a dangerous and problematic perception of mental health.

 Luckily, many consumers are beginning to recognise that this is a stigma that only further damages ex-military personnel.
 As such, research suggests employers who have publicly demonstrated their willingness to hire ex-forces individuals saw a positive impact on their brand.

-1. Mental resilience
+1. Mental Resilience